schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Proctor Twenties

-A timing device assembler sips a mediaeval lighting at a incomprehensible ladder.
+A timing device assembler sips a mediaeval lighting at an incomprehensible ladder.

 ## Dissident Eyewitness

-A mixing machine setter amuses a slimmer diver at a exit.
+A mixing machine setter amuses a slimmer diver at an exit.

 ## Accounting